Infrastructure

 Construction of 16 berths

-The second phase of the project will involve the construction of 16 berths: three bulk, three container, six general cargo, one liquid bulk, one coal, one LNG, and one product oil berth.
+The second phase of the project will involve the construction of 16 berths: three bulk, three containers, six general cargo, one liquid bulk, one coal, one LNG, and one product oil berth.

-Phase three will involve construction of four berths – one container and three general cargo.
+Phase three will involve the construction of four berths – one container and three general cargo.

 “The first three berths of the new port, which consists of a total quay length of 1,200 metres are complete.
 The adjoining yard of the first berth is ready while work on the other yards is scheduled to be completed by (December),” Kenya Ports Authority said on Thursday.